Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 Minivans/wagons are vehicles for larger groups, typically capable of holding 6-8 people.
 They are the largest (as far as I am aware of) standard vehicles you can rent in Japan.
 Luxury and sports cars are available at certain locations for those who are interested in comfort, style, or fun.

-Add-ons For You Japan Road Trip
+Add-Ons For Your Japan Road Trip

 Once you have selected your vehicle you can select what add-ons you need for your trip.
 Budget Rental Cars offer free navigation systems with every vehicle we rented, which was very nice when we didn’t have service on our WiFi device.
 Be sure to ask the staff to change the language to English (or your preferred language) before you leave the shop!
 Other add-ons include ETC cards (more on these in a minute), baby seats, child seats, junior seats, snow tires, and other safety features.

-Japanese Toll Roads
+Toll Roads in Japan

 These two-lane expressways are common in mountainous regions and have tunnels to go through the mountains to speed up travel.
 Japan’s expressways have a ton of tunnels, we drove through one in Kyushu that was almost 10 miles long!
 In the next few sections, we will talk about tips to decrease cost and increase efficiency when using toll expressways, starting with ETC cards and expressway passes.